fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 I spent the morning revising some of the concepts around server architecture.
 I feel like I have a much stronger grasp of what the technologies are and where they fit in the architecture.
 I also got a bit more familiar with the different functionalities of Sinatra.

 In the afternoon, I moved onto the next project, a Todo List app built in Sinatra.
 Immediately after unzipping the template files I ran into compatibility issues.
 A simple deletion of the `Gemfile.lock` file and running `bundle install` with a newer version of Sinatra helped, but I feel like LS should be maintaining this sort of thing.

+##### 19/05/21 (Wed)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Todo List in Sinatra

+__*Time spent*__<br/>
+125 minutes

+__*Thoughts*__<br/>
+The morning was spent reading through documentation and getting a better understanding of the code so far in the Sinatra todo application.
+It's quite satisfying being able to read different sources of documentation for different languages and still being able to piece them together and understand what is happening.
+For my particular case, I was wondering how the `params[:attr_name]` was populated in a `POST` request.
+As I understand it, Sinatra looks at the `name` attribute of the input field, and captures the value submitted as a `name:value` pair _in the response body_.